 DOG 2018 – Ophthalmology 4.0

-It is my pleasure to invite you to DOG 2018, our 116th congress and the first in DOG history to be held in Bonn, at the World Conference Center on September 27th through 30th, 2018.
+It is my pleasure to invite you to the next DOG annual meeting, our 116th conference and the first in DOG history to be held in Bonn!
+The meeting will take place in the World Conference Center Bonn from September 27th through 30th, 2018.

 The key topic of DOG 2018 is “Ophthalmology 4.0”.